Dynamic Connectivity in Disk Graphs

+Indeed, several results show that for certain disk graphs, one can achieve polylogarithmic update and query times.
+For unit disk graphs, Chan et al.~\cite{chan_dynamic_2011} observe that there is a data structure with $O(\log^{6} n)$ amortized update time and $O(\log n/\log\log n)$ query time.\footnote{Actually, Chan et al.~\cite{chan_dynamic_2011} claim an amortized expected update time of $O(\log^{10} n)$.
+However, the underlying data structures have been improved since their paper was published~\cite{Chan20a}.
+With this, the approach yields the stated improved running time; see \cref{sec:unit} for more details.} For bounded radius ratio, Kaplan et al.~\cite{kaplan_dynamic_2020} show that there is a data structure with amortized expected update time $O(\Psi^2 \log^{4}n)$ and query time $O(\log n /\log \log n)$.\footnote{The original paper claims an amortized expected update time of $O(\Psi^2 \lambda_6(\log n) \log^{9}n)$, but recent improvements in the underlying data structure~\cite{Liu20} lead to the better bound.}

+Both results use the notion of a \emph{proxy graph}, a sparse graph that models the connectivity of the original disk graph and that can be updated efficiently with suitable dynamic geometric data structures.
+The proxy graph is then stored in the HLT -structure, so the query procedure coincides with the one by HLT.
+The update operations involve a combination of updating the proxy graph with the help of geometric data structures and of modifying the edges in the HLT-structure.

-\subparagraph{Our results}
+\subparagraph{Our results.}

-When considering unit disk graphs, we significantly improve the result of Chan et al.~\cite{chan_dynamic_2011}.
-Using a proxy graph and storing it in a Holm et al.~data structure, we are able to match the \(O(\log^2n)\) amortized update and \(O(\frac{\log n}{\log \log n})\) amortized query time bound in \cref{thm:dynamicUDG}.
+For unit disk graphs, we significantly improve the observation of Chan et al.~\cite{chan_dynamic_2011}: with a direct approach utilizing a grid-based proxy graph and dynamic data structures for lower envelopes, we obtain $O(\log^2 n)$ amortized update and $O(\log n / \log \log n)$ query time (\cref{thm:dynamicUDG}).

-For the bounded radius ratio case, we give a data structure that again improves the update time at the cost of a slightly increased query time.
-To be precise, we can achieve an expected amortized update time of \(O(\Psi \lambda_6(\log n) \log^{9} n)\) and amortized query time \(O(\log n)\), where \(\lambda_s(n)\) is the maximum length of a Davenport-Schinzel sequence of order \(s\) on \(n\) symbols.
+For bounded radius ratio, we give a data structure that improves the update time in \cref{thm:bounded-radius-ratio-psi}.
+Specifically, we achieve amortized expected update time $O(\Psi \log^{4} n)$ and query time $O(\log n/\log \log n)$.